-During the year ended December 31, 2022, rental property operating expenses increased \$1.7 billion as compared to the year ended December 31, 2021.
-The increase can primarily be attributed to a \$51.9 million increase in same property operating expenses and a \$1.6 billion increase in non-same property operating expenses due to the real estate acquisitions we made from January 1, 2021 to December 31, 2022.
+During the year ended December 31, 2023, rental property operating expenses increased \$735.2 million as compared to the year ended December 31, 2022.
+The increase can primarily be attributed to a \$114.3 million increase in same property operating expenses and a \$620.9 million increase in non-same property operating expenses due to the real estate acquisitions, offset by dispositions, we made from January 1, 2022 to December 31, 2023.
 See Same Property Results of Operations section for further details of the increase in same property operating expenses.